ShazarHub/Election_Analysis/README.md

 ## Summary
 the analyst of the election show that:
--There were "x" votes cast in the election
+- There were "x" votes cast in the election
--The canidates were:
+- The canidates were:
   - Canidate 1
   - Canidate 2
   - Canidate 3
  -The canidate results were:
   Canidate 1,2,3 receieved "x%" of the vote and "y" number of votes.